 Pollinators like this bumblebee are essential for reproduction in 80% of all plants and 90% of all flowering plants.
 Without pollinators, most of our plants would disappear and so would the food that supports mammals, amphibians, reptiles and birds which are all kinds of animals.

-Chickadees and most other birds need thousands of insects to rear
+Chickadees and most other birds need thousands of insects to raise

-their young.
-6-9,000 caterpillars to rear one clutch of chickadees.
+their kids.
+6-9,000 caterpillars to also raise one clutch of chickadees.

-Assassin bugs and other insect predators provide invaluable pest control.
+Assassin bugs and other insect predators give great pest control.
 While, crickets and many other insects quickly decompose dead plants and animals.

-There is no stone too small and no continent too big for insects to flourish.
+There is no stone too small and no mountain too big for insects to flourish.

-No two types are similar and the same insects can vary in shape, color and size if raised in different environment.
+No two types are similar and the same insects can change in shape, color and size if it is raised in different environment.

 Insects came long before humans and can easily co-exist.